-25-year-old Niema Bracey tells rolling out how one life milestone prompted her to turn her passion for home decor into a new business.
+Niema Bracey explains how one life milestone prompted her to turn her passion for home decor into a new business.

 Drawing upon her experience as a publicist for a large home retailer and passion for interior design, a new business idea was born.
 An e-commerce shop selling chic, stylish and affordable home decor items.
 Her intention is to help her peers create unique spaces that reflect their coming-of-age milestone.

 Bracey launched her online boutique, HOMENCRISIS.com, this year on April 28 — her 25th birthday.
-The New York native is a graduate of Clark Atlanta University with B.A. in Public Relations Management and is now working on an MBA in International Business and Marketing at American University.
+The New York native is a graduate of Clark Atlanta University with bachelor’s in public relations management and is now working on an MBA in international business and marketing at American University.

 What is HOMEN CRISIS, and what was the driving force behind your business?

 I named the business HOMEN CRISIS because I felt it was a reflection of that turning point that I was experiencing in my life.
 In that time, my home played a large role as a retreat from the demands of adulthood.
 Coming home to a really dope space I created made it all worth it.
 Then the idea of an online home decor boutique grew quickly.

 What sets HOMEN CRISIS apart from other home decor boutiques?

 The difference lies in my strategy to meet my customers where they are.
 The original business concept allowed me to surface my roots as the daughter of a real estate broker and my understanding of property management.
 Knowing the majority of my customer base utilizes Airbnb, within six weeks of launching my home decor website, I opened the doors to a new rental property.
 I decorated the rental with items on my site so that it can serve as a showroom for my decor pieces.
 It was the perfect opportunity to not only catch the attention of potential buyers but all while having them experience the decor items in a home setting.